Advanced Encryption Standard: Known attacks

-The key space increases by a factor of 2 for each additional bit of key length, and if every possible value of the key is equiprobable, this translates into a doubling of the average brute-force key search time.
+The key space increases by a factor of 2 for each additional bit of key length, and if every possible value of the key is equiprobable; this translates into a doubling of the average brute-force key search time with every additional bit of key length.
 This implies that the effort of a brute-force search increases exponentially with key length.
 Key length in itself does not imply security against attacks, since there are ciphers with very long keys that have been found to be vulnerable.

 AES has a fairly simple algebraic framework.
 In 2002, a theoretical attack, named the "XSL attack", was announced by Nicolas Courtois and Josef Pieprzyk, purporting to show a weakness in the AES algorithm, partially due to the low complexity of its nonlinear components.
 Since then, other papers have shown that the attack, as originally presented, is unworkable; see XSL attack on block ciphers.

 During the AES selection process, developers of competing algorithms wrote of Rijndael's algorithm "we are concerned about [its] use ... in security-critical applications."
 In October 2000, however, at the end of the AES selection process, Bruce Schneier, a developer of the competing algorithm Twofish, wrote that while he thought successful academic attacks on Rijndael would be developed someday, he "did not believe that anyone will ever discover an attack that will allow someone to read Rijndael traffic."